backdrop-contrib/node_export/README.txt

 evaluate this module on a test site with a copy of your database before attempting to use it on a live site.

-To install this module, copy the folder with the .info and .module files to the /sites/all/modules  OR /modules directory of your Drupal installation and enable it at /admin/build/modules.
-A new permission is available, but there are no changes to the database structure.
-On the settings page you may choose node types to be omitted from the export mechanism - no users will be able to try to export a node of an omitted type.

 To install this module, copy the folder with all the files to the /sites/all/modules  OR /sites/default/modules directory of your Drupal installation and enable it at /admin/build/modules.
-Two new permissions are available, but there are no changes to the database structure.
+New permissions are available, but there are no changes to the database structure.

+Security Warning: Users with the permission "use PHP to import nodes" will be able to change nodes as they see fit before an import, as well as being able to execute PHP scripts on the server.
+It is advisable not to give this permission to a typical node author, only the administrator or developer should use this feature.
+You may even like to turn this module off when it is no longer required.

 Note: this module was originally built upon code from the node_clone module maintained by Peter Wolanin (pwolanin@drupal) at http://drupal.org/project/node_clone which was derived from code posted by Steve Ringwood (nevets@drupal) at http://drupal.org/node/73381#comment-137714